ITAR Compliance Checklist: What You Need to Know

-In an interconnected world where the exchange of defense articles and services forms a significant part of international traffic, understanding ITAR or the International Traffic in Arms Regulations, becomes crucial.
-ITAR is a United States regulatory regime controlling the manufacture, sale, and distribution of defense-related articles and services listed on the U.S. Munitions List (USML).
+ITAR compliance is adhering to the International Traffic in Arms Regulations, which are United States regulations that control the export and import of defense-related articles and services listed on the U.S. Munitions List (USML).

 ITAR Regulations: A Detailed Examination